HighSoftWare96/Java-Notes/README.md

 with the Java serialization.
 With some default themes you can create notes with different colors and patterns, and every note can have a little descriptive title on it.

-On this <a href="https://github.com/HighSoftWare96/Java-Notes/blob/master/JNotes.jar">link</a> you can download the final runnable application for everyday use.
+On this <a href="https://github.com/HighSoftWare96/Java-Notes/blob/master/JNotes.jar">link</a> you can download the final runnable application for everyday use (obviously it's raccomanded the <a href="https://www.java.com/it/download/">JRE installation</a>).